Enhanced Harm Reduction Working Group

-Our aim is to develop the evidence base for reducing drug-related harms by piloting a SIF in the UK.
-This collaborative initiative will evaluate whether establishing a SIF would prove to be cost-effective, reduce crime, improve public health, reduce drug litter, and increase engagement in treatment services.
+Our aim is to develop the evidence base for reducing drug-related harms by enabling enhanced harm reduction services in the UK.
+This collaborative initiative will evaluate whether establishing such services would prove to be cost-effective, reduce crime, improve public health, reduce drug litter, and increase engagement in treatment services.

 Professor of Criminal Justice